 We always say the best music, movies and TV shows have all been made, we’re here to help you remember them all.

-The movie was filmed on a budget of 750 thousand dollars and grossed over 13 million dollars at the box office
+The movie was budgeted for around 6.5 million dollars and did over 51 million dollars at the box office.

 For more on this movie, click here